IBS In Dogs: Causes, Symptoms and Treatments

 The best dog food for IBS in dogs is preservative and additive free, protein rich and made with fresh, carefully sourced ingredients.

 Avoid processed, commercial dog food and kibble, instead opting for natural formulas, free of preservatives.
 Play it safe by avoiding common allergens and unhealthy fillers like wheat and gluten.
-Table scraps may be off the menu, too, at least until you and your dog figure out what is aggravating their gut.

-Homemade food for dogs with IBS will certainly be better than most commercially available options.
 Go for rice or sweet potatoes.
 Protein is important too, but we recommend feeding your dog leaner meat like chicken or turkey.
 Grain-free formulas tend to be best for sensitive stomachs.

-At Pets Love Fresh we have included fibre-rich brown rice in our complete nutrition formula, which is supportive of gut health and good digestion.
-We have also included eggs, an easy-to-digest protein, as well as offering a variety of meats to suit different tastes and stomachs.
 Cycle between our formulas to find out which is more appropriate for your dog – our chicken dog food may be best suited for a dog with a sensitive tummy.
-Try a taster pack and see if your dog agrees.